Newcomer Guide

 What to ignore on day 1

-Skip these until the local flight_project proof works once:
+Skip these until either the local flight_telemetry_project proof or one notebook-import proof works once:

 • cluster and SSH setup